BitBrit/chef-mac-setup/README.md

-# Set up mac
+# Set up Mac via Chef
-This repo contains chef-solo configuration to set up a Mac running OSX.
+This repo contains chef-solo configuration/recipes to set up a Mac running OSX.
 Currently it only installs various packages a developer might use but could be expanded to perform other set up.

-It first installs homebrew, then cask (for the GUI applications) and then installs the actually packages/applications.
+It first installs homebrew, then cask (for the GUI applications) and then installs the actual packages/applications.

-Currently the following applications are installed:
+Currently, the following applications are installed:
 * chrome
 * spectacle - for arranging windows.
 * shuttle - an ssh client connection manager.